Documents to Bring to Your N-400 Citizenship Interview

 The purpose of the naturalization interview is to verify the information supplied on the N-400, Application for Naturalization.
 The interview also allows the USCIS officer to ask questions about aspects of the application that seem unclear to them.

-Generally, the green card holder will also be evaluated on their ability to understand, speak, read, and write the English language.
+Generally, the green card holder will also be evaluated on their ability to understand, speak, read, and write the English language at the citizenship interview.
 They will also be tested on their thorough knowledge of U.S. history and government.
 Certain applicants are exempt from English and/or civic tests if they meet the age or medical hardship requirements.

 Do you want to have more confidence in your N-400 citizenship interview?
-Through DYgreencard, you can have a skilled immigration attorney give you complete interview training.
+Through DYgreencard.com, you can have a skilled immigration attorney give you complete interview training.
 Contact us now!

 3. Most Common Items Needed at a Naturalization Interview